AcademySoftwareFoundation/rawtoaces/docs/api/index.rst

 Namespaces
 ----------

-RAWtoACES organizes its code into the following namespaces:
+rawtoaces organizes its code into the following namespaces:

 ``rta::util``
    The utility library containing the high-level :cpp:class:`ImageConverter` class